 - Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

-- Fever or chills.
+- Dizziness or headache.

 - Upset stomach or throwing up.